M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

   "indicator_prefix": "quidel"
 }
 ```
+NOTES:
-NOTE: AWS keys need obtained from staging.
+- AWS keys need obtained legitimately (redacted here).
-The `common` section must also include `export_dir` (`log_filename` is always recommended)
+- These parameters will be needed to obtain the S3 cache for patching, but running `versions.py` will not overwrite in the case or archiving.

 ### Filesystem Archive
-To use filesystem differ, the only key in `archive` should be the cache_dir. `export_dir` key is still needed to perform archiving.
+To use filesystem differ, the only key in `archive` should be the `cache_dir`.
+`export_dir` key is still needed to perform archiving (`log_filename` is optional).

+- This is used to cread archive diffed files for patch batch uploads.
+- May have other uses (testing/troubleshooting).

-# Other Notes
+# Other Notes to Add
-- validator
+- Validator and its parameters/functions.
 - Backfill has new changes that may adjust setting params.
-- common issues
+- Common issues

+# The Question
+Should this be more organized or split up?
+I tried to avoid redundancy with the other notes and the API docs, but it always helps me having a "catch-all" document.
+Markdown looks better than expected, too.